Real-time OEE IoT solution: understand and improve output in real-time.

 - Device management monitoring of PLCs and Gateways that are in place

-- Ability to define business logic to reach the organization’s OEE rules
+- Ability to define business logic to reach the organisation’s OEE rules

 - Provide alarm and alert notifications via email or SMS messages when there was downtime, or when OEE below target